-Within eight days after the date the Notice of Administrative License Revocation was issued (which is usually "issued" on the same day as the date of the arrest), the ADLRO was required to have mailed you a document entitled "Notice Of Administrative Review Decision."
+For a DUI alcohol case, within eight days after the date the Notice of Administrative License Revocation was issued (which is usually "issued" on the same day as the date of the arrest), the ADLRO was required to have mailed you a document entitled "Notice Of Administrative Review Decision."
 The Administrative Review Decision must be mailed to you within this eight-day period, unless the last day of the eight-day period is a Saturday, Sunday or holiday.
-If the last day of the eight-day period is a Saturday, Sunday or holiday, then the deadline is the next business day.
+If the last day of the eight-day period is a Saturday, Sunday or holiday, then the deadline for the ADLRO to make the mailing is the next business day.
 This method of computing time periods by excluding the last day if it is a Saturday, Sunday or holiday is prescribed by statute.
 See HRS § 291E-46.
 It is important to compute time periods correctly, because if the ADLRO misses a mandatory deadline, like the deadline for mailing the Administrative Review Decision, there may be grounds to get the revocation reversed.

 The Administrative Review Decision will inform you of the result of the ADLRO's preliminary administrative review of the paperwork that the police prepared for your arrest.
 When you were arrested, the police should have prepared paperwork documenting the events that prompted the arrest.
 If you took a breath test, or a blood test, there should also be paperwork concerning the conducting of the test and the procedures that were followed to verify its accuracy.
 Some of this paperwork will be in the form of a "sworn statement."
 Sworn statements made by the arresting officer, the person who conducted the alcohol concentration test, and the person who the person responsible for maintenance of the testing equipment must meet certain statutory requirements.
 See HRS § 291E-36.